nevotheless/skill-calculator/README.md

 ### Credits

-Thanks to all these beautiful people who made this project an awesome thing: Miodec,try4ce,iamswain,Angier,spydr101,unwind,penoxi
+Thanks to all these beautiful people who made this project an awesome thing: Miodec, try4ce, iamswain, Angier, spydr101, unwind, penoxi

 <3